jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 * If you have a short, single-statement inline function expression, where the only statement is a `return` of some computed value, *and* that function doesn't already make a `this` reference inside it, *and* there's no self-reference (recursion, event binding/unbinding), *and* you don't reasonably expect the function to ever be that way, you can probably safely refactor it to be an `=>` arrow function.
 * If you have an inner function expression that's relying on a `var self = this` hack or a `.bind(this)` call on it in the enclosing function to ensure proper `this` binding, that inner function expression can probably safely become an `=>` arrow function.
 * If you have an inner function expression that's relying on something like `var args = Array.prototype.slice.call(arguments)` in the enclosing function to make a lexical copy of `arguments`, that inner function expression can probably safely become an `=>` arrow function.
-* For everything else -- normal function declarations, longer multi-statment function expressions, functions which need a lexical name identifier self-reference (recursion, etc.), and any other function which doesn't fit the previous characteristics -- you should probably avoid `=>` function syntax.
+* For everything else -- normal function declarations, longer multistatment function expressions, functions that need a lexical name identifier self-reference (recursion, etc.), and any other function that doesn't fit the previous characteristics -- you should probably avoid `=>` function syntax.

 Bottom line: `=>` is about lexical binding of `this`, `arguments`, and `super`.
 These are intentional features designed to fix some common problems, not bugs, quirks, or mistakes in ES6.